K2HR3 REST API

 This section describes the two token types; USER TOKEN and ROLE TOKEN.

-USER TOKEN is a token that represents the authenticated identity of an OpenStack user.
+USER TOKEN is a token that represents the authenticated identity of an OpenStack user or other any user authentication system user.
 The K2HR3 TOKEN API generates this type of token for a authenticated user.
 A token is scoped to K2HR3 TENANT, which is a nearly equal OpenStack project, or unscoped.
 K2HR3 REST APIs find this type of token to determine the access authority scope of each operation to the target resources by the authenticated user.

 ROLE TOKEN is a token that represents the authenticated identity of a K2HR3 ROLE member.
 The K2HR3 ROLE API generates this type of token.
 K2HR3 REST APIs use this type of token to determine the access authority scope of each operation to the target resources by the K2HR3 ROLE member.